Take This Gorgeous Fall Foliage Road Trip To See Kentucky Like Never Before

+The best time to see peak fall foliage in Kentucky depends on what part of the state you are in.
 There is truly nothing like the brilliant fall colors in Kentucky, especially when they are at their peak.
 Our state may not be massive, but there are many landscapes throughout, so the colors change at slightly different times in different parts of Kentucky.
 It starts in Northern Kentucky and heads south/east, but peak fall foliage for most of the state typically happens in late October.
-Of course the weather can have a lot to do with this, so keep an eye on maps and predictions so you have a better idea as Mother Nature plays her role.
+Of course, the weather can have a lot to do with this, so keep an eye on maps and predictions so you have a better idea as Mother Nature plays her role.

 Where are the best places in Kentucky to see fall foliage?